 International School for the Arts

-The purpose of the IB program is to challenge academically motivated students within the international standards of excellence established by the International Baccalaureate Organization (IBO) guidelines.
+Students participate in the IB Programme during their junior and senior years.
+The purpose of the IB programme is to challenge academically motivated students within the international standards of excellence established by the International Baccalaureate Organization (IBO) guidelines.

 The diploma program is a two-year sequence followed in the eleventh and twelfth grades, and has the following requirements:

 - Six courses chosen from a different area of study.
 Of these courses, three must be High Level, which are taken over both the eleventh and twelfth grade years.

 - 18 months of participation in creativity, action and service (CAS).

 - An extended essay of 4000 words, which demands independent work under appropriate guidance and gives the candidate a first experience of personal research.

 - A course in Theory of Knowledge which explains the relationship between different disciplines and ensures that students engage in critical reflection on the knowledge and experience acquired both within and beyond the classroom.

 Students take courses in six subject areas (English, History, Foreign Language, Math, Art, Science)

 Diploma Program requires CAS hours (Creativity, Action & Service ), Theory of Knowledge coursework and an Extended Essay Research Paper.